Red Meat (comic strip)

-Red Meat is a weekly three panel black-and-white comic strip by Max Cannon.
+Red Meat is a three panel black-and-white comic strip by Max Cannon.
 First published in 1989, it has appeared in over 80 newspapers, mainly alternative weeklies and college papers in the United States and in other countries.
 It has been available online since November 1996.

 Style

 A visual hallmark of the strip is the almost total lack of movement of the characters from panel to panel, and a "featureless void" of no background.
 Cannon has said that he wanted Red Meat "to have a look that was somewhere between clip art and arresting minimalism, so that the text was more important than the art itself".